adrinecl/milestone-project1/README.md

 #### CSS
 No errors were found when passing through the official [W3C CSS Validator](**ADD LINK**).

+### Fixed Bugs throught the project

+- Occurences of missing end tags, e.g., </section> and </p>.
+- Invalid property value in CSS rule: "heavier" as font-weight instead of "bolder".

 ### Unfixed Bugs

 - At the moment it does not lead to the paid members-only page.
 It is a future feature.